malamin59/README.md/readme.md

 ---

 ### 🚀 About Me
-I am a passionate full stack web developer from Bangladesh.
+I am a passionate Man stack web developer from Bangladesh.
-আমি বাংলাদেশ থেকে একজন প্রতিশ্রুতিবদ্ধ ফুলস্ট্যাক ওয়েব ডেভেলপার।
 I love building web applications and learning new technologies.

 - 🔭 Currently working on a **Roommate Finder App**